sajal4me/MVVM_Demo/README.md

-# MVVM_Demo
+# Clean MVVM Architecture POC
-This repository is a represent clean MVVM architecture based on POP.
+This repository represents A Clean MVVM Architecture based on POP.